 South Dakota soybean farmers are invited to attend the soy100 event, March 13 at the South Dakota State University (SDSU) Campus in Brookings.
 Register for this event online at www.sdsoybean.org/soy100.

 The soy100 seminar focuses on the simple question, “What can farmers do to grow 100-bushel soybeans in South Dakota?”
 Attendees will hear from experts on soybean markets, weed resistance, soil health, water management and more.

 “We are asking farmers to rise to the challenge of growing 100-bushel soybeans in South Dakota.
 The soy100 event is designed to help farmers think about innovative management practices that could help significantly increase their soybean yields,” said Marc Reiner, farmer from Tripp and South Dakota Soybean Research & Promotion Council chairman.

-The soy100 event is held at SDSU in the Performing Arts Center.
-Farmers are encouraged to preregister for soy100 here.
+The soy100 event is held at SDSU in room Rotunda D of the Bailey Rotunda Building.
+Farmers are encouraged to preregister for soy100 at www.sdsoybean.org/soy100.
 Registration is also available at the door.
-Check-in and registration begin at 7:45 a.m. on March 15, with the event kicking off at 8:30 a.m.
+Check-in and registration begin at 7:45 a.m. on March 13, with the event kicking off at 8:30 a.m.
 The soy100 event is hosted by SDSRPC and SDSU Extension.